-In IWA Mid-South, this was the stated reasoning for moving Jimmy Jacobs from the light heavyweight division to the heavyweights, even though he was very big.
-He was simply too much better than everyone else and that weight class and good enough to beat heavyweights...though Delirious rose up the ranks not long after him.
+In IWA Mid-South, this was the stated reasoning for moving Jimmy Jacobs from the light heavyweight division to the heavyweights, even though he was not very big.
+He was simply too much better than everyone else in that weight class and good enough to beat heavyweights...though another light heavyweight, Delirious, rose up the ranks not long after Jacobs did.

 Rogues in Dungeons & Dragons are practically the patron saints of this trope.
 Not only can they apply their dexterity to weapon skill instead of strength like most classes, but they also learn much more quickly than their counterparts.
 Even low intelligence rogues will have a healthy set of skills, while a high intelligence human rogue will quickly become the team's ninja historian animal taming demolitions expert.